 25G SFP28 Transceiver Module Overview

-With the evolution of 5G technology and pursuit for higher speeds in enterprise data centers, equipment providers are responding with 25Gbps edge devices that require more bandwidth than can be provided on a traditional 10Gbps interface.
+With the evolution of 5G technology and the pursuit of higher speeds in enterprise data centers, equipment providers are responding with 25Gbps edge devices that require more bandwidth than can be provided on a traditional 10Gbps interface.
 25G SFP28 transceivers are the critical player among them.
 They come in various types that cover different transmission distances.

 25G SFP28 Transceiver Type and Applications